 Vertebrates are all animals with a spine, and includes fish, amphibians, reptiles, birds and mammals.
 Vertebrate fossils are groups of fossils that are much harder to find than invertebrate fossils.
 The most common fossils found from vertebrates are their teeth, bones and footprints.
 The major groups of fossils of vertebrates include:

 - Jawless Fish: The first vertebrates were jaw-less fish which appeared in the Cambrian Period, 525 mya.

 - Fish: In the Silurian Period the first fish with jaws appeared, around 425 mya.
 Commonly found fish fossils are shark teeth, which

-Amphibians: These appeared around 360 mya in the Devonian Period.
+- Amphibians: These appeared around 360 mya in the Devonian Period.
 One of the most fascinating steps in the evolution of fish, is how they evolved into tetrapods, and thereby made the transition from fully aquatic organisms to land animals that could breathe air.
 Fossils have been difficult to find, but there is a good fossil record in Greenland, Scotland and Australia amongst other places.

 - Reptiles: The first reptiles appeared around 340 mya.
 The reptiles evolved into four different kinds of reptiles: the anapsid, the diapsid, the euryapsid and synapsid.
 The diapsid reptiles evolved into the dinosaurs, lizard, snakes, crocodiles and birds.
 Mammals evolved from mammal-like reptiles which evolved from synapsid reptiles.
 The anapsid reptiles evolved into turtles.
 The euryapsid reptiles evolved into now extinct reptiles such as the nothosaur, plesiosaur and ichthyosaurs who lived during the Mesozoic era.

 - Dinosaurs: They first appeared around 250 mya in the Triassic Time Period.
 Dinosaurs are probably the best known extinct animal group.
 They were present on all continents and are found in many locations around the world including the Gobi Desert and North America, and lived until the mass extinction 65 mya, the Cretaceous-Tertiary Extinction.

 - Birds: The first fossils of modern bird appeared around 110 mya.
 The general consensus is that birds evolved from the dinosaurs, the Archaeopteryx lithographica being the earliest bird.
 However the evolution of birds is not clear-cut as some recent fossil finds suggest that birds did not evolve from dinosaurs, but rather that birds and dinosaurs shared a common ancestor, a small archosaur.